zenml-io/zenml/docs/book/how-to/stack-deployment/deploy-a-cloud-stack.md

 ## How to use the 1-click deployment tool?

-The first thing that you need in order to use this feature is a deployed instance of ZenML (not a local scenario via `zenml up`).
-If you do not already have it set up, feel free to learn how to set it up [here](../../getting-started/deploying-zenml/README.md).
+The first thing that you need in order to use this feature is a deployed instance of ZenML (not a local server via `zenml up`).
+If you do not already have it set up for you, feel free to learn how to do so [here](../../getting-started/deploying-zenml/README.md).

 Once you are connected to your deployed ZenML instance, you can use the